 A similar mixture with apple cider vinegar also seems to enhance cut flowers.
 If you want to waste some good vodka, it seems to feature in formulas touted as preservatives for cut flowers.
 Feeding fresh cut flowers with just a few drops mixed with a tablespoon (15 mL.) of sugar adds antibacterial action to prevent disease while the sugar provides the carbohydrates.

 The most important step recommended by florists is to keep the water clean.
 Warm water that is around 100 degrees Fahrenheit (37 C.) helps stems adjust and increases the flow of water and nutrients.
 Change water daily and add new food.

 Cut stems each time to open up the capillaries in the stem and enhance uptake.
 Cut these at an angle in water to reduce air getting into the stems.
 Keep the flowers cool, if possible, and in indirect light.

-If you use florists foam for the arrangement, allow it to soak in the solution before inserting the stems.
+If you use florists’ foam for the arrangement, allow it to soak in the solution before inserting the stems.
 This keeps air bubbles from forming, which will escalate flower death.
-Use care when handling the stems to reduce crushing and other damage which will impede water and nutrient uptake.
+Use care when handling the stems to reduce crushing and other damage that will impede water and nutrient uptake.

 Above all, enjoy your lovely bouquet as long as possible and place it where you can see it every day.
 Flowers are the promise of life renewed and a connection to the natural world which is wondrous, beautiful, and delicate.